ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_4_Working_with_Linux.md

 ```

 It makes sense that there are 50 lines, but it's interesting that there are 60
 total words.
-Let's a take a peak at the beginning of the file:
+Let's a take a look at the beginning of the file:

 ```bash